aws/aws-lc/crypto/kem/README.md

 ## The public KEM API

-**Core functions.** To use a KEM, you need to have access to three core functions: key generation, encapsulation, decapsulation.
-Following the general design in AWS-LC, these these three functions are offered in the form of standard AWS-LC EVP APIs:
+**Core functions.** To use a KEM, you have access to three core functions: key generation, encapsulation, decapsulation.
+Following the general design in AWS-LC, these three functions are offered in the form of standard AWS-LC EVP APIs:

 ```
 // Generates a (public, private) key pair